Mcmicc3/linked-blog-starter-md/Certifications/Security+/Terms to review.md

 ~ Shadow IT
 ~ Authorized Hacker
 ~ Criminal Syndicate
-~ Race condition exploit

 ~ Pointer/object dereference
 ~ Dynamic code analysis
 ~ Normalization
 ~ Risk Register
 ~ SOAR
-~ SLE
+~ SLE (*Single loss expextancy*)
-		- *Single loss expextancy.
-Cost of loss per occurrence* ~ ARO
+		- Cost of loss per occurrence
+~ ARO (*Anual Rate of Occurance*)
-~ ALE
+~ ALE (*Annual Loss Expectancy*)
 ~ Credentialed scan
-		- *Vulnerability scan that includes credentials*
+		- Vulnerability scan that includes credentials
 ~ Non Credentialed scan
-		- *Vulnerability scan that doesn't include credentials* ~ MTBF
+		- Vulnerability scan that doesn't include credentials ~ MTBF (*Mean Time Before Failure*)
-		- *Mean Time Before Failure.
-Average time things that can't be repaired break, like HDDs or routers* ~ RTO
+		-  Average time things that can't be repaired break, like HDDs or routers ~ RTO
 ~ RPO
 ~ Rainbow table
-~ Password Spraying
+~ Password Spraying (Spraying Attack)
+		- A spraying attack is a type of password attack that involves trying common passwords against multiple accounts, hoping to find a match.
+~ TOU (*Time of Use*)
+		- A Time-of-use (TOU) vulnerability arises when there's an opportunity for an attacker to manipulate a resource after its creation but before its use by an application
+		- An application creates a temporary file with stored data in it to be used later, but an attacker deletes it, or manipulates it before the application can use that file
 ~ CRL
 ~ OCSP
 ~ CSR